Ripeplantain/IndabaX-2026/Intro to SQL/README.md

 # Introduction to SQL and Relational Databases
-### GDSS Workshop — Day 1
+### GDSS Workshop — Day 2

 This folder contains all materials for Day 1 of the GDSS SQL workshop.
 The session runs for 3 hours and covers the foundations of relational databases and SQL using PostgreSQL.
-It is designed to flow directly into Day 2: *Data Transformation, Manipulation and Preparation in SQL*.
+It is designed to flow directly into Day 2: *Data Transformation, Manipulation, and Preparation in SQL*.

 ---